Monitoring Azure Functions

 Important

-When you select Logs from the Azure Functions menu, Log Analytics is opened with the query scope set to the current resource.
-This means that log queries will only include data from that resource.
-If you want to run a query that includes data from other resources or data from other Azure services, select Logs from the Azure Monitor menu.
+When you select Logs from the service's menu in the portal, Log Analytics opens with the query scope set to the current service.
+This scope means that log queries will only include data from that type of resource.
+If you want to run a query that includes data from other Azure services, select Logs from the Azure Monitor menu.
 See Log query scope and time range in Azure Monitor Log Analytics for details.

-The following sample query can help you monitor all your functions app logs:
+The following sample queries can help you monitor all your functions app logs:

 FunctionAppLogs